Whoaa512/starred/README.md

 - [BabylonJS/Spector.js](https://github.com/BabylonJS/Spector.js) - Explore and Troubleshoot your WebGL scenes with ease.
 - [statelyai/xstate](https://github.com/statelyai/xstate) - Actor-based state management & orchestration for complex app logic.
 - [ardatan/graphql-tools](https://github.com/ardatan/graphql-tools) - :wrench: Utility library for GraphQL to build, stitch and mock GraphQL schemas in the SDL-first approach
+- [nikitavoloboev/myflow](https://github.com/nikitavoloboev/myflow) - Place to share & store what you use
 - [algolia/react-instantsearch](https://github.com/algolia/react-instantsearch) - ⚡️ Lightning-fast search for React and React Native applications, by Algolia.
 - [algolia/instantsearch](https://github.com/algolia/instantsearch) - ⚡️ Libraries for building performant and instant search and recommend experiences with Algolia.
 Compatible with JavaScript, TypeScript, React and Vue.
 - [plouc/nivo](https://github.com/plouc/nivo) - nivo provides a rich set of dataviz components, built on top of the awesome d3 and React libraries